 1st Lord Dulverton

 The estate was sold in 1919 to 1st Lord Dulverton.
 His wife, Victoria took a great interest in the gardens being responsible for some of the larger plantings including the Handkerchief Tree & Copper Beeches.
 Later members of the family inheriting the estate continued to develop the gardens into the renowned arboretum that is here today.
+The arboretum looks stunning right now with blooming magnolias and Japanese flowering cherries, showcasing a unique collection of trees and shrubs that offer different seasonal experiences throughout the year.

 Batsford Arboretum continues to thrive & is administered by the Batsford Foundation, a charitable trust established by the 2nd Lord Dulverton who describes the Arboretum as “the nations favourite arboretum”.
 Batsford Arboretum is one of Gloucestershire’s top Cotswold attractions & one of the gardens that visitors to the Cotswolds must see.
+It features a centre where you’ll find various amenities including the café and garden centre.

 Visitors with disabilities are welcome & can park in the car park where disabled parking bays are as close as possible to the arboretum entrance.

 Wheelchair access is by level tarmac road which visitors can follow through the arboretum passing the house.
 There are other paths which are gravel but these rise up hill more steeply to the higher parts of the arboretum.
 Because of this there is no charge for wheelchair users.
+The shop is completely free to enter, making it accessible for all visitors.

 To help visitors with disabilities a wheelchair is available although booking is advisable especially at busy periods.
 Disabled toilets are available.